Sociopaths: the path to self-preservation or mental pathology. What is sociopathy and why is it dangerous?

 At what age do symptoms of sociopathy appear?

-Sociopathy in adults: what are the features?
+Sociopathy in adults: what are its features?

 When your child or teen is a sociopath